 I was inspired by a shared tweet that included the following illustration:

 These principles come from the work of Francesca Gino and her new book, Rebel Talent: Why It Pays To Break The Rules At Work And In Life.
 I highly recommend Francesca’s book (and her first book, Sidetracked, too.)
-Francesca has tapped into what’s keeping us from being our best selves personally (Sidetracked) and professionally (Rebel Leader.)
+Francesca has tapped into what’s keeping us from being our best selves personally in her book Sidetracked and professionally in her book Rebel Leader.

 Is (or Was) Agile A Rebel Movement?